The Moravian Archives is open by Appointment Only Learn More

 The Archives fulfills its mission through archival processing, research services, education, publications, and public programming.

-The Moravian Archives is located on the campus of Moravian College, across the street from the Moravian Theological Seminary.
+The Moravian Archives is located on the campus of Moravian University, across the street from the Moravian Theological Seminary.

 There is parking reserved for visitors of the Moravian Archives in the lot behind the Archives building (north side of lot P).
 Please ask our staff for a parking pass upon your arrival.
 We are also glad to send you a parking pass by email ahead of time.